My feels, and why I don’t really talk about them

 Related Posts:

-2 thoughts on “My feels, and why I don’t really talk about them”
+2 Replies to “My feels, and why I don’t really talk about them”

 1. Yeah, feeling overwhelmed because you are, in fact, overwhelmed is entirely reasonable.
 This whole post makes a lot of sense to me, even though my personal story is nothing like yours.
 I’m not sure though, that talking about your feelings more necessarily helps sort stuff out faster.
 Maybe it does?